tranderrick1/tranderrick1.github.io/_posts/2022-09-21-HackTheBox.md

 ---
 ![](https://i.imgur.com/21KySwf.png)

 My time with HTB can be split into roughly 3 distinct periods.
 My first stint was cut off by an egregious addiction to Genshin Impact, severely hampering my progress into cyber security as a whole.
 Upon a wake up call in late February, I set off to continue my HTB journey in late April.
 This period continued until I went on a vacation with my family.
-Within a month, I came back and grinded for the title of "Pro Hacker"
+Within a month, I came back and grinded for the title of "Pro Hacker".

 <table style="width:100%">
     <thead style="text-align: left;padding: 0.4rem 1rem">